jatin4/calculator-in-c/README.md

 The calculator program uses variables, operators, and a switch-case control structure to perform operations based on the user’s choice.
 It also uses input/output functions like printf() and scanf() from the standard input/output library <stdio.h> to interact with the user.
+This calculator program helps beginners understand how logic, control flow, and mathematical operations work together in C. It is one of the best examples to start learning programming because it covers almost all the basic elements of C language like:
+Variables
+Data types
+Operators
+Control statements
+Input/Output functions

 The key concept demonstrated in this program includes: